hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

 StencilPro has since been discontinued, but the LED idea was interesting, and in the interest of changing a single variable at a time, I was curious to try it with an original Print Gocco master.
 However, once I started researching the technical details behind the Print Gocco's functionality, I learned that the flashbulbs weren't originally used as a source of light in the device but as a source of *heat.*

 The Print Gocco master is comprised of a thin paper sandwiched into a cardboard frame.
-As it turns out, one side of the paper is coated with an extremely thin thermoplastic layer that is selectively melted away when the flashbulbs fire: Heat radiates from the carbon in the original image's photocopy toner and melts away the image portion.
+One side of the paper is coated with a thermoplastic layer that is selectively melted away when the flashbulbs fire: Heat radiates from the carbon in the original image's photocopy toner and melts away the image portion.

 <figure style="margin-left:24px; margin-right:-24px; padding-bottom:36px; padding-top:-36px;"><img src="/img/risomaster.jpg">
-<figcaption>Print Gocco master after being developed</figcaption>
+<figcaption>A Print Gocco master after being developed</figcaption>
 </figure>

-Additional research led me to discover that Risograph machines work on the same principle.
+I also learned that Risograph machines work on the same principle.
 Instead of using carboard frames that are pressed onto paper one at a time, the master material is wound on to a large roll inside the machine.
 A digital image is "printed" on the master material by a thermal head.
 An ink drum inks the uncoated side of the master, and paper is fed through rapidly, picking up the inked image as it rolls by.

 </div>
                           <div class="col-md-4">
                           <figure style="margin-left:24px; margin-right:-24px; padding-bottom:36px; padding-top:-36px;"><img src="/img/burst.png">
-<figcaption>The burst of <strikethrough>light</strikethrough> heat created by flashbulbs inside the Print Gocco develops the master stencil.</a></figcaption>
+<figcaption>The burst of <s>light</s> heat created by flashbulbs inside the Print Gocco develops the master stencil.</a></figcaption>
 </figure>
                           </div>
                       </div>